ylify/VEHoP/README.md

           -l LENGTH_CUTOFF, --length_cutoff LENGTH_CUTOFF
                   The length threshold in partition (Required, default: 100) -g GENETIC_CODE, --genetic_code GENETIC_CODE
-                  Genetic code for protein prediction from transcripts, which might be different with phylum, please check by "TransDecoder.LongOrfs -h" (If the parameter is given, it will adopt TransDecoder to predict coding potential in transcripts.
+                  Genetic code for protein prediction from transcripts, which might be different for the phylum, please check by
+                  "TransDecoder.LongOrfs -h" (If the parameter is given, it will adopt TransDecoder to predict coding potential in transcripts.
 Optional if only proteins and genomic sequences as inputs; Required if transcripts existed in inputs, default: Universal)
           -d DATABASE, --database DATABASE
-                  Proteins sequences for homolog prediction from genomic sequences, it is suggested as proteins from its/their close relatives (three organisms from the same genus, family, order, class, or phylum are suggested, from public data)
+                  Protein sequences for homolog prediction from genomic sequences, it is suggested that proteins from their close relatives (three organisms from the same genus, family, order, class, or phylum are suggested, from public data)
-                  (Optional if proteins or transcripts as inputs; Required if genomic sequences existed in inputs; It must be provided with the absolute path) (Database will not be included in the matrix and tree)
+                  (Optional if proteins or transcripts as inputs; Required if genomic sequences existed in inputs; It must be provided with the absolute path.)
+                  (Database will not be included in the matrix and tree)

 ## Configuration